-Figure 10-2 illustrates a single read cycle with 0 wait states.
-During the address cycle (cycle 1) at the rising edge of SYSCLK with PCS and PAS active, a memory request is generated by the processor interface circuitry.
+Figure 10-2 illustrates a single read cycle with zero wait states.
+During the address cycle (cycle one) at the rising edge of SYSCLK with PCS\ and PAS\ active, a memory request is generated by the processor interface circuitry.
 Also at this time, the read/write select, bank select, and word select inputs (PWNR, PBSEL[1:0], and PADDR[1:0]) are internally latched.
-The byte enables (PBE[3:0]) are Don't-Cares during reads.
-During cycle 2, this local processor memory request is processed by the memory arbitration circuitry.
-If no other memory consumers request an access on the same cycle, the local processor is granted access on cycle 3.
-However, to take into account bus transceiver turnaround, cycle 3 is always a wait or bus recovery state, which gives sufficient time for the address from the processor to access the SRAM.
-For 0 wait state SRAM, unless a wait state is inserted by the processor, the data is available to be latched into the processor on cycle 4, which is indicated by the assertion of PRDY.
-Cycle 5 is an arbitration cycle for the internal memory consumers, which might have requested access during the processor access.
+The byte enables (PBE[3:0]\) are Don't-Cares during reads.
+During cycle two, this local processor memory request is processed by the memory arbitration circuitry.
+If no other memory consumers request an access on the same cycle, the local processor is granted access on cycle three.
+However, to take into account bus transceiver turnaround, cycle three is always a wait or bus recovery state, which gives sufficient time for the address from the processor to access the SRAM.
+For zero wait state SRAM, unless a wait state is inserted by the processor, the data is available to be latched into the processor on cycle four, which is indicated by the assertion of PRDY\.
+Cycle five is an arbitration cycle for the internal memory consumers, which might have requested access during the processor access.
 It also serves as a bus recovery cycle for the processor.
-Once the PCS, PAS, PWNR, PBSEL[1:0], and PADDR[1:0] are sampled at cycle 1, they are Don't-Cares for the remainder of the access.
-DT/R is an output supplied by the local processor to indicate the direction of the data transceivers.
-The CN8236 PDAEN signal is active to enable data and address.
+Once the PCS\, PAS\, PWNR, PBSEL[1:0], and PADDR[1:0] are sampled at cycle one, they are Don't-Cares for the remainder of the access.
+DT/R\ is an output supplied by the local processor to indicate the direction of the data transceivers.
+The RS8234 PDAEN\ signal is active to enable data and address.